cloudtnt-rcl/RCL.CloudTnT.Express.Guides/specification.md

 1.4.8 Where an Issuer application creates a DID for a Holder,the Holder should be able to download the DID and the associated private key to add it to their DID store in a Wallet application.

-1.4.9 Where an Issuer application does not create a DID for a Holder, the Issuer must request the DID from the Holder to create the Holder's credential.
-The Issuer must verify that the Holder owns the DID by performing a DID verification using the Holder's private key.
+1.4.9 Where an Issuer application does not create a DID for a Holder, the Issuer application must request the DID from the Holder to create the Holder's credential.
+The Issuer application must verify that the Holder owns the DID by performing a DID verification using the Holder's private key.

 ### Sample did:jwk